Skip to content

 • Attachment: Gateway via targetRef

-• Breaking changes: Direct xDS patches may break across Envoy Gateway versions
+• Use with caution: Direct xDS patches may break across Envoy Gateway versions

 Key Features